-Despite the above, the impact that the trade war may have had on the economy and the steel industry are uncertain.
+We cannot predict the effect of such trade escalations, and it is unclear how supply chains may change as a result of trade barriers and a reduction in trade volumes.
+In this regard, the impact that the trade war may have had on the economy and the steel industry are uncertain.
 In these circumstances, many of the risks faced by the automotive industry and our business could intensify, which could have a material adverse effect on our business, financial condition, results of operations and cash flows as well as negatively impact our access to, and cost of, capital.

-- Continuing uncertainties and challenging political conditions in the European economy and the euro could intensify the risks faced by the automotive industry and our business, which could have a material adverse effect on our operations, financial condition and profitability.
+(ii) Continuing uncertainties and challenging political conditions in the European economy and the euro could intensify the risks faced by the automotive industry and our business, which could have a material adverse effect on our operations, financial condition and profitability.